justdoston/PortSwigger/HTTP Request Smuggling/Basic.md

 ## What happens in an HTTP request smuggling attack?
 Today's web applications frequently employ chains of HTTP servers between users and the ultimate application logic.
 Users send requests to a front-end server (sometimes called a load balancer or reverse proxy) and this server forwards requests to one or more back-end servers.
 This type of architecture is increasingly common, and in some cases unavoidable, in modern cloud-based applications.

 When the front-end server forwards HTTP requests to a back-end server, it typically sends several requests over the same back-end network connection, because this is much more efficient and performant.
-The protocol is very simple; HTTP requests are sent one after another, and the receiving server has to determine where one request ends and the next one begins:
+The protocol is very simple; HTTP requests are sent one after another, and the receiving server has to determine where one request ends and the next one begins:<br>
 ![image](https://github.com/offensivecyber03/PortSwigger/assets/71892943/f6c1028b-31cc-4559-b703-438b36db8277)
 <br>
 In this situation, it is crucial that the front-end and back-end systems agree about the boundaries between requests.
 Otherwise, an attacker might be able to send an ambiguous request that gets interpreted differently by the front-end and back-end systems: